 Loon Mountain in New Hampshire, owned by Boyne with Sugarloaf and Sunday River, has over 600 tower guns and blows serious snow on 97% of its terrain.
 Loon typically has the most ski acreage open in NH because of its serious commitment to making snow on all three peaks.

 Sugarloaf in northern Maine has bumped up their snowmaking systems since Boyne Resorts bought the Kingfield resort in 2007, opening early to mid-November.
 Boyne’s low energy guns have improved The Loaf’s early season trail openings and snow quality throughout the season.
 While Maine sister Sunday River opens first in the East, Sugarloaf is now reputed to be the last resort skiing into late April or May.

-Bretton Woods, New Hampshire’s largest ski resort has huge snowmaking power, and typically opens mid November and skis through until April when they host Bodefest and Easter on the slopes.
-Bretton Woods is typically first to open for New Hampshire skiing, and last to close in April on Patriots Day with skiing for free or a deep discount, like $17.76, and a free ticket to return early next season.
+Bretton Woods, New Hampshire’s largest ski resort has huge snowmaking power, and typically opens mid November and skis through until April and Easter on the slopes.
+Bretton Woods is typically first to open for New Hampshire skiing, and last to close in April on Patriots Day with skiing for a deep discount, like $17.76, and a free ticket to return early next season.